 Katie’s keen consideration to detail, combined with her technical experience, are valued by clients as they review existing practices and introduce new benefits to their employees and customers in both conventional and innovative forms.
-Clients rely on Katie’s extensive experience, which encompasses the full range of federal and state laws that impact the administration of health & welfare benefit plans, cafeteria plans, health savings accounts (HSAs), health reimbursement arrangements (HRAs), flexible spending arrangements (FSAs), voluntary employees’ beneficiary associations (VEBAs), wellness programs, expatriate coverage, fringe benefits, captive insurance arrangements, and other employee benefit arrangements.
-Most recently, the COVID-19 pandemic had clients seeking Katie’s ongoing guidance on compliance issues related to remote work, new benefit mandates, and employee giving funds.
+Clients rely on Katie’s extensive experience, which encompasses the full range of federal and state laws that impact the administration of health & welfare benefit plans, cafeteria plans, health savings accounts (HSAs), health reimbursement arrangements (HRAs), flexible spending arrangements (FSAs), voluntary employees’ beneficiary associations (VEBAs), 401(h) accounts, wellness programs, expatriate coverage, fringe benefits, captive insurance arrangements, and other employee benefit arrangements.
+Most recently, the COVID-19 pandemic had clients seeking Katie’s ongoing guidance on issues related to remote work, new benefit mandates, and employee giving funds.

 In addition to her work with well-established organizations in the technology, government contracting, health insurance, and pharmaceutical and life sciences sectors, Katie helps to address the unique issues and opportunities facing start-ups and companies with unconventional workforces.
 Katie also works with non-profit certification boards and foundations on compliance issues.

 Before joining Groom over a decade ago, she worked at the Internal Revenue Service’s Office of Chief Counsel and, to this day, maintains a longstanding interest in keeping clients proactively updated on the implications of evolving tax rules and regulations.
 She also represents clients in obtaining private letter rulings and in IRS audits.